ryuukk/zark/README.md

-# IMPORTANT

-This project is abandonned, the ZIG programming language has good ideas, but unfortunatly, the language is way too verbose and unpractical for gamedev, so i decided to not continue with it

 ## ZARK

 ZARK is a simple OpenGL game framework, it is not a fully featured engine, instead it gives you simple APIs to get started